 Effective July 1, 2007, we elected to discontinue using the hedge method of accounting for our commodity cash flow hedges.
-We are using the mark-tomarket method of accounting for all commodity derivative financial instruments, which has significantly increased the volatility of our results of operations as we recognize, in current earnings, all non-cash gains and losses from the mark-to-market on derivative activity.
+We are using the mark-to-market method of accounting for all commodity derivative financial instruments, which has significantly increased the volatility of our results of operations as we recognize, in current earnings, all non-cash gains and losses from the mark-to-market on derivative activity.

 The natural gas supply for our gathering pipelines and processing plants is derived primarily from natural gas wells located in Colorado, Louisiana, Oklahoma, Texas, Wyoming and the Gulf of Mexico.
 The Pelico system also receives natural gas produced in Texas through its interconnect with other pipelines that transport natural gas from Texas into western Louisiana.
 These areas have experienced significant levels of drilling activity, providing us with opportunities to access newly developed natural gas supplies.
 We identify primary suppliers as those individually representing 10% or more of our total natural gas supply.
-Our primary supplier of natural gas in our Natural Gas Services segment represented approximately 24% of the 449 MMcf/d of natural gas supplied to this system during the three months ended March 31, 2008.
+Our three primary suppliers of natural gas in our Natural Gas Services segment represented approximately 54% of the 357 MMcf/d of natural gas supplied to this system during the nine months ended September 30, 2008.
 We actively seek new supplies of natural gas, both to offset natural declines in the production from connected wells and to increase throughput volume.
 We obtain new natural gas supplies in our operating areas by contracting for production from new wells, connecting new wells drilled on dedicated acreage, or by obtaining natural gas that has been released from other gathering systems.
+In the near term, drilling activity will depend on several factors, including geographic area, targeted products and available capital.